 I’m getting carried away by all things fall.
 I can’t help it!
 But lets talk about these apple pie caramel apples.
 Ohhh they are gooooood.
 An apple covered in silky smooth caramel, almond bark, and cinnamon sugar; you won’t be able to stop at just one bite!

 Have you been to the Rocky Mountain Chocolate Factory?
 It’s a decadent chocolate store.
 They sell treats of all varieties but their caramel apples are what sets them apart.
 They have Reese’s Peanut Butter Caramel Apples, Snickers Caramel Apples, you name it!
 Problem is it costs a solid $8 for one caramel apple.
-So I decided to make our favorite apple pie caramel apples at home.
+So I decided to make a copycat Rocky Mountain Chocolate Factory Apple Pie Caramel Apple at home!

 For the caramel I used Peter’s Caramel.
 You can buy it in 5lb blocks.
 If you don’t have Peter’s Caramel don’t worry, you can use Kraft caramels, they work just as well.
 Melt the caramel, then dip the apples.
 After you dip the apples, I scrape the excess caramel off the bottom to prevent pooling.